 Trip Delay Insurance

 Amex’s Trip Delay Insurance can reimburse you up to $300 if your flight gets delayed at least six hours.
 One use of any of this insurance can justify the card’s annual fee.
-This is a new benefit that was added to the Gold Card in January 2020.
+This benefit was added to both the personal and business versions of the Gold Card in January 2020.

 Check out these alternatives if the Business Gold Card is not right for you or your business: